What Makes a Big Difference to Hangovers?

-The calories in a drink vary and this always affects how you feel the next day.
+The calories in a drink vary, which always affects how you feel the next day.

-So, for instance a glass of mulled wine, which is common at this time of the year is 235 calories for a 125ml glass.
+So, for instance, a glass of mulled wine, which is expected at this time of the year, is 235 calories for a 125ml glass.

 The same size glass of white wine contains around 125kcal.
 Dry Champagne averages around 95kcal.

-Some of the sweet alcoholic drinks play havoc with your blood sugar levels and induce cravings while you are drinking them.
+Some sweet alcoholic drinks play havoc with your blood sugar levels and induce cravings while drinking them.

-The next day is always going to be a challenge too, with fluctuating blood sugar levels.
+The next day will always be challenging, with fluctuating blood sugar levels.

 So, I would opt for dry white wine or Champagne.
-Vintage wines are great because they contain bacteria which might be beneficial for your gastrointestinal health.
+Vintage wines are great because they contain bacteria that might benefit your gastrointestinal health.

-The article is a great little read and a doctor explains the science behind a hangover, briefly.
+The article is a great little read; a doctor briefly explains the science behind a hangover.

-You may also be interested in the article about what drinks to have if you have diabetes.
+You may also be interested in the article about what Best Alcoholic Drinks for Diabetes.